barangerbenjamin/setup-data/setup.md

 Go to [anaconda's website](https://www.anaconda.com/distribution/) and click on `Download` under "Python 3.7".
 Open the file downloaded.

-Click on next, then accept the License Agreement, then next until you reach "Advanced Installation Options".
-Check "Add Anaconda to my PATH environment variable", click on Install.

-Click on finish.
+Click next until the end and click on "Finish"

 # Git Bash